juntinyeh/wa-labs-custom-lenses-ddb-check/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/2_ddb_config_questions.md

 `Export DynamoDB to other storage media`

-After researching and collecting all the related data for this questions, the lens JSON now will looks like this:
+After researching and collecting all the related data for this questions, the structure for this question now will looks like this:

 ```
 .....
                    "choices": [
                         {
-                            "id": "choice1",
+                            "id": "ddbops_1",
                             "title": "Manually trigger Amazon DynamoDB Backup process",
                             ...
                             },